Financial Aid FAQs

 Carnegie Mellon University (CMU) W-2 forms are mailed to employees in January each year.
 Questions regarding your CMU W-2 form should be directed to the payroll office via e-mail at email@example.com or by calling 412-268-2097.

-How do I apply for a work study award for the summer?
+How do I request a work study award for the summer?

 How do I know what the student has left to earn of their award?